BZoennchen/supercollider-book/chapters/supercollider/sampling/intro.md

 ipd.Audio(audio_path)
 ```

-To avoid clicks you can use en envelope with a trigger.
+To avoid clicks you can use an envelope with a trigger.

 ```isc
 (